api-platform/docs/core/security.md

 }
 ```

-This exemple is going to allow only fetching the book related to the current user. if he tries to fetch a book that is linked to his account, that will not return the resource.
-In addition, only admins are able to create books which means that a user could not create a book.
+This example is going to allow only fetching the book related to the current user. if he tries to fetch a book which is
+linked to his account, that will not return the resource.
+In addition, only admins are able to create books which means
+that a user could not create a book.

 It is also possible to use the [event system](events.md) for more advanced logic or even [custom actions](operations.md#creating-custom-operations-and-controllers)
 if you really need to.